lleonini/check-domain/README.md

 # Check Domain - XD

-Check Domain is an HTTP/HTTPS domain tool that presents an overview of servers settings, certificates, headers, redirections, CNAME/IP, CDN...
+Check Domain is an HTTP/HTTPS domain/url checking tool that presents an overview of servers settings, certificates, headers, redirections, CNAME/IP, CDN...

-It was initially developped to compare results between origin servers and AKAMAI production and staging networks without having to edit /etc/hosts.
+It was initially developed to compare results between origin servers and AKAMAI production/staging networks without having to edit /etc/hosts.

-By design, this is mostly a curl wrapper and using `--commands` you will get the command lines that you can then modify to suit your needs.
+Using `--commands`, one can see all the wrapped command lines and modify them to suit particular needs.

 ## Install